CLICK HERE FOR BLOGGER TEMPLATES AND MYSPACE LAYOUTS »

 PREPARATION:

-Position rack on second level from bottom of the oven.

-Line two large cookie sheets with parchment paper and set aside.

-...DOUGH:

 .
-In a medium bowl, electrically beat the softened butter with the sugar until fluffy.
-Then, beat in the egg and the Ricotta cheese, followed by the portion of citrus juice and zests allocated to this part of the recipe.
+Position the rack on second level from bottom of the oven.

 .
+Line two large cookie sheets with parchment paper.

+...DOUGH:

+2. In a medium bowl, beat the butter with the sugar until fluffy.
+Then, beat in the egg as well as the Ricotta cheese, followed by the portion of citrus juice and zests allocated to this part of the recipe.

-Pour the wet mixture into the dry ingredients.
-With a spatula, combine and fold all until flour disappears.
-Don't stir or over mix.
+3. Pour the WET mixture into the DRY one.
+With a spatula, combine and fold until flour disappears.
+Do not over mix.
 Cover and refrigerate for about 1 hour.
-Note: About 20 minutes before the cookie dough is chilled, start pre-heating the oven.
+Note: About 20 minutes before the chilled cookie dough is taken out of the fridge, start pre-heating the oven.

 .
-Depending more or less on the darkness of your cookie sheet...bake for about 18 minutes or until lightly gold on the edges.
-When ready, have them cool on the sheet for about 5 more minutes.
-Repeat the same for the next cookie sheet.
+BAKE for about 18 minutes or until lightly gold on the edges.
+When ready, have them cool on the pan for about 5 more minutes.
+Then, transfer them onto a cooling rack.
+Repeat for the next cookie sheet.

 ...GLAZE:

-.
-In a small bowl, whisk together the icing sugar and the remaining citrus juices until smooth.
-At this point, make sure the glaze is not runny...it should hold a slight thick consistency.
-If not thick enough, add a little more icing sugar.
+5. In a small bowl, sift the icing sugar.
+Then, whisk in the remaining citrus juices until smooth.
+At this point, make sure the glaze has a slightly thick consistency.
+If not thick enough, add more icing sugar.

-...SETTING the GLAZE: (Once all cookies have properly cooled)
+...SETTING the GLAZE: (Only once the cookies have properly cooled)

-.
-Take the same pieces of parchment used for baking and place them under the racks which you’ll be using to set the glaze on the cookies.
-This will capture any messy drips.
-Slowly spoon glaze over each cookie top.
-Let them rest on racks for at least 90 minutes.
+7. Take the same pieces of parchment used for baking and place them under the racks which you’ll be using to set the glaze on the cookies.
+Slowly spoon the glaze over each cookie surface.
+Let them rest on the racks for at least 90 minutes.

 ...STORAGE tips:

 .
-Place them into a metal airtight container layered by parchment paper for up to 1 week.
+Place them into an airtight metal container layered by parchment paper for up to 1 week.
 Or, better yet, preserve their freshness by packaging them into a parchment paper and into a freezer bag for up to 1 month.
 Enjoy.

 The verdict: